Edith Thompson and Frederick Bywaters: Conviction

 On 11 December the jury returned a verdict of guilty against both defendants.
 Both Thompson and Bywaters were sentenced to death by hanging.
-Edith Thompson became hysterical and started screaming in the court, while Bywaters loudly protested Edith Thompson's innocence, stating: "I say the verdict of the jury is wrong.
+Edith Thompson became hysterical and started screaming in the court while Bywaters loudly protested Edith Thompson's innocence, stating: "I say the verdict of the jury is wrong.
 Edith Thompson is not guilty."

 Imprisonment

-Before and during the trial, Thompson and Bywaters were the subjects of highly sensationalist and critical media commentary.
-But after they had been sentenced to death there was a dramatic shift in public attitudes and in media coverage.
+Before and during the trial, Thompson and Bywaters were the subjects of highly sensationalist and critical media commentary, but after they were sentenced to death there was a dramatic shift in public attitudes and in media coverage.
 Nearly a million people signed a petition against the death sentences.
 Bywaters in particular attracted admiration for his fierce loyalty and protectiveness towards Edith Thompson but she was widely regarded as the controlling mind that had set it all up.
-It was generally considered abhorrent to hang a woman (no woman had been executed in Britain since 1907).
-Despite the petition and a new confession from Bywaters (in which he once again declared Thompson to be completely innocent) the Home Secretary, William Bridgeman, refused a reprieve.
+It was generally considered abhorrent to hang a woman (no woman had been executed in Britain since the baby farmer Rhoda Willis in 1907).
+Despite the petition and a new confession from Bywaters (in which he once again declared Thompson to be completely innocent), Home Secretary, William Bridgeman refused a reprieve.
 A few days before their executions, Edith Thompson was told that the date of execution had been fixed, at which point she lost her composure.
-She spent the last few days of her life in a state of near-hysteria, crying, screaming, moaning, and unable to eat.
+She spent the last few days of her life in a state of near-hysteria, crying, screaming, moaning and unable to eat.

 Execution

 On 9 January 1923 in Holloway Prison, the 29-year-old Edith Thompson collapsed in terror at the prospect of her hanging.
 Heavily sedated by the prison governor, almost unconscious, she was carried to the gallows by four prison warders.
 In Pentonville Prison, the 20-year-old Frederick Bywaters, who had tried since his arrest to save Thompson from imprisonment and execution, was himself hanged.

 The ordeal of executing Edith Thompson had a profound effect on her hangman John Ellis.

 The two executions occurred simultaneously at 9:00 am, only about 1/2 mi apart.
 Holloway and Pentonville prisons (respectively for women and men) are very close together in North London.
 Later, as was the rule, the bodies of Edith Thompson and Frederick Bywaters were initially buried within the walls of the prisons in which they had been executed.